firefly-iii/docs/docs/docs/data-importer/advanced/json.md

 ### map_all_data

-Spectre and Nordigen only.
+Spectre and GoCardless only.
 Is an indication if you wish to map data.

 ### accounts

-Spectre and Nordigen only.
+Spectre and GoCardless only.
 A list of accounts from your provider that you wish to import, and into which Firefly III account you want to import.

 ### date_range

-Spectre and Nordigen only.
+Spectre and GoCardless only.
 What date range to import from your provider.

 - `all`: Import everything
 - `partial`: Go back `date_range_number` units of `date_range_unit` (see below)